 With China’s air pollution situation unlikely to go away anytime soon, you should be prepared for smog when visiting Canton Tower.
-While it’s not going to entirely obscure your view from the observation decks, you will notice it and it will affect your photography attempts.
+(The same applies to most other Guangzhou attractions) While the haze isn’t going to entirely obscure your view of the Guangzhou skyline, you will notice it and it will affect your photography attempts.

-Pictures From October 2017
+D. Pictures From October 2017

 The following are pictures from my visit to Canton Tower in October 2017.
 It was an evening visit between 5.30 pm and 8 pm.
-I paid for the 460M Bubble Tram Combo and reached the tower using Guangzhou Metro.
+I paid for the Bubble Tram Combo and reached the tower using Guangzhou Metro.

-An important note here for smokers.
-Not only is smoking completely disallowed within the tower, even lighters are not permitted.
+Important note for smokers: Not only is smoking completely disallowed within the tower, even lighters are not permitted.
 Visitors with lighters are required to surrender them during ticket checks and “randomly” collect another one when leaving the tower.

 The same staircase also has lifts for visitors heading to the 450M Look Out.
 You must show an appropriate ticket to enter the lift.